-The chart on page 1-8 shows the FY 2017-2018 Operating Budget by accounting classification.
+The chart on page 1-8 shows the FY 2018 Operating Budget by accounting classification.
 This chart summarizes all Agency Funds.
-The

-FY 2017-2018 Operating Budget is balanced.
+The FY 2018 Operating Budget is balanced.
+Examine regulations and law at the local, state and federal levels and identify specific barriers to HOC in achieving its mission and develop and implement strategies to change them.

-The charts on pages 1-11 and 1-12 illustrate the FY 2017 and FY 2018 external as well as internal revenue restrictions.
-Although HOC has a \$244.5 million budget in FY 2017 and a \$243.5 million budget in FY 2018, only 9.27%, or \$22.7 million, in FY 2017, and 8.52%, or \$20.8 million, in FY 2018 may be used by the Commission for discretionary expenses.
+The charts on pages 1-11 and 1-12 illustrate the FY 2018 external as well as internal revenue restrictions.
+Although HOC has a \$237.7 million budget in FY 2018, only 9.26%, or \$22.0 million, in FY 2018 may be used by the Commission for discretionary expenses.

 The chart on page 1-13 summarizes the General Fund.
-Net Operating Income went from a \$1.0 million deficit in FY 2017 to a positive \$86,880 in FY 2017 or a change of \$1.1 million.
-In FY 2018, the General Fund Net Operating Income returns to a deficit of \$2.9 million.
+In FY 2018, the General Fund generates a Net Operating Income deficit of \$1.4 million.